Centralizers of Hamiltonian circle actions on rational ruled surfaces: Homotopical description of the strata J S1 k

 is surjective.
 Hence the curve $\overline{D_{2s}}$ passes through a third fixed point $p_2$.
 As the symplectic $S^1$ action on $\overline{D_{2s}}$ has three fixed points, it has to fix $\overline{D_{2s}}$ pointwise.
 This is a contradiction as all fixed surfaces for $S^1$ actions must be either a maximum or minimum for the moment map, but the fixed points $p_2$, $p_1$ and $p_0$ cannot have the same moment map value. \end{proof}

 \begin{lemma} Let $S^1(a,b;m)$ be a circle action for which the space $\jsom \cap U_0$ is non-empty.
 Assume there is an isolated fixed point $p_0$ corresponding to the vertex $R$ in Figure~\ref{hirz}.
 Then any equivariant symplectomorphism that preserves homology $\phi\in \Symp_h^{S^1} (\SSS,\oml)$ fixes~$p_0$. \end{lemma} \begin{proof} \emph{Case 1: $\lambda >1$:} By Lemma~\ref{lemma:CharacterizationCentralizer} and Corollary~\ref{cor:ActionPreservesWeights} any such $\phi$ must preserve the moment values and the weights of the fixed points (up to change of order of the tuples).
 These weights are given in Table~\ref{table_weights} and the moment map values are given in the graphs~\ref{fig:GraphsWithFixedSurfaces} and \ref{fig:GraphsIsolatedFixedPoints}.
-The two conditions on the circle action imply that either $m=0$, $|2b-m|=0$, or $|2b+m|=0$.
+The fact that $\jsom \cap U_0$ is non-empty for the circle action implies that either $m=0$, $|2b-m|=0$, or $|2b+m|=0$.
 It is now easy to see that under any of these three numerical conditions, the weights and moment map values at $R$ differ from the weights at all other fixed points.
 The result follows. \\

 \emph{Case 2: $\lambda = 1$:} If the actions are \emph{not} of the form $S^1(1,1; 0)$ or $S^1(-1,-1;0)$ with $\lambda = 1$, then an argument similar to Case 1 holds.
 The only case left are the actions of the form $S^1(1,1; 0)$ or $S^1(-1,-1;0)$ with $\lambda = 1$.
 In this case, the homology classes $F$, $B$ have the same area and the fixed points $R$ and $Q$ have the same weights (up to change of order of tuples) and the same moment map values.
 We again argue by contradiction in this case.
 Let $\overline{B}$ denote a fixed curve in class $B$ passing through $R$ and $P$.
 Suppose $\phi \in \Symp_h^{S^1} (\SSS,\oml)$ doesn't fix the point ~$p_0 = R$.
 Then $\phi$ has to take the point $R$ to the point $Q$.
 Further by Lemma~\ref{lemma:CharacterizationCentralizer}, $\phi$ fixes the maximum and minimum and hence $\phi(P) = P$.
 As $\phi$ preserves homology, the curve $\phi(\overline{B})$ has homology class $B$ and has as to pass through $Q$ and $P$ which contradicts Lemma~\ref{projection_surjective}. \end{proof}